Mikanwolfe/mikanwolfe.github.io/_posts/2019-08-08-mechatronics-part-1.md

 Sometimes it takes a lot of understanding to recognise something as hard.
 Not knowing how difficult this project *might* end up being could cost us a lot of time in the long run, so some preparation is key.

-Having established a group, the first few steps are simple.
-Establish:
+Having established a group, the first few steps are simple: establish:

 * A group-chat of some sort
 * A shared folder (Google drive tends to work well)